-What is CASB?
-Cloud Access Security Broker Guide
+What is CASB Security?
+Guide on Cloud Access Security Brokers in 2024

 Back in 2006, Amazon launched Amazon Web Service - a service that allowed Amazon to rent computing resources to clients globally.
 17 years later, Amazon enjoys more than 1 million active customers across 190 countries - a massive feat hard to replicate.